 For the past 20 years, the Internet Archive has recorded and preserved webpages, and hundreds of billions of them are available via the Wayback Machine.
 This is good because we are learning the web is fragile and ephemeral.

-Install the extension and try it out with this test URL.
+Install the extension and try it out with this test URL [No Longer Available].
 Or the next “Page Not Found” error you want to counter.

 Come back here and tell us if it adds another feather to the usability of The internet Archive and The Wayback Machine.